WDAqua/ReMatch/README.md

 1. Textrazor_Api: the API wrapper for the textrazor service
 1. main: where the magic happens
 1. api: for the web UI interface
+1. webService: for calling the system as a web service locally

 ## Any other issues while running the code: